 The owner holds the allergen in her right hand while the practitioner pushes on the raised left hand.
 If the muscle response test is weak, the owner is allergic to the pet.
 The owner can get treated by keeping the allergen in his/her hand while the practitioner is administering the treatment.

 I wanted to tell you about an amazing and wonderful event in my life this week.
 Ever since I was a child I was remarkably allergic to cats.
 It only got worse over the decades.
 I couldn’t even go to someone’s house who had a cat.
 Within a few minutes, I would be wheezing, sneezing, itching, and dripping and have to go home.

 I did several NAET treatments for various aspects of cat allergies including cat hair, cat saliva, cat urine, and kitty litter.

 Amazingly, this did not trigger a huge allergy attack.
-I am simply amazed that NAET could have worked this well, really beyond my wildest dreams.
+I am simply amazed that NAET has worked very well!
+It’s really beyond my wildest dreams.
 There is no amount of drugs that could have kept a major allergy attack from occurring under those circumstances.

 Besides solving the cat allergy, I can now eat a wide variety of foods without getting a headache.
 I never thought that would be possible.
 NAET is just a wonderful, effective, painless, and inexpensive treatment modality.
 I highly recommend it to anyone with any kind of allergies.
 It can truly change a person’s life.